zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

  Charlotte says, “There’s nothing more appetizing on  a cold day than a good stew.”
 When we describe food as “appetizing” (appet izing), we mean it’s appealing.
 It makes you want to eat it.
 Mohamed say s, “Right, well, this is a simple chicken soup with a clear stock and vegetabl es.”
 Mohamed is saying that he’s not making a stew.
 He instead is making “a sim ple chicken soup with a clear stock.”

 “Stock” (stock) has a couple of different meanings in English.
 Here, when we’re talking about food, it means a clear liquid that is  made usually by boiling meat, vegetables, and perhaps a few other ingredients.
 Yo u could have a chicken stock, which would be liquid that comes from puttin g a big chicken (or a little chicken) into a pot of boiling water.
-You get rid o f the chicken, and what you have left is this liquid that has a chicken taste.
+You get rid of the chicken, and what you have left is this liquid that has a chicken taste.
 We wo uld call that “chicken stock.”

 You can do the same thing with other kinds of meat,  with fish or with vegetables, or some combination of those things.
 The idea of a stock is that it doesn’t have anything hard or solid in it; it’s just the liquid.
 Mohamed is using a “clear (clear) stock.”
 A clear stock would be a stock that doesn’t  have a lot of color.
 “Chicken stock” is usually a clear stock.
 Charlotte says, “A ll you would have to do is thicken the soup and let it simmer a little longer.
 Then, presto!
 You have a stew.”